-Chandra Prabhu International Ltd. is a well known name engaged mainly, in the business of trading of Coal, Synthetic Rubber and Agro Foods from last many years.
+Chandra Prabhu International Ltd. is a well known name engaged mainly, in the business of trading of Coal, Synthetic Rubber and Chemicals for last many years.
 Over the years Chandra Prabhu International Ltd. has built a formidable reputation of being a completely professionally managed Company where customer satisfaction is of paramount consideration.